Catherine Boone

 Picture

-The Land Politics Working Group brings together faculty and students at all levels from across the London institutions to read and discuss issues revolving around the commodification of land.
+The Land Politics Working Group has been meeting since 2014.
+It brings together faculty and students at all levels from across the London institutions to read and discuss issues revolving around the commodification of land.
 We consider land as an asset (values, speculation, impact of shifting patterns of control on accumulation and inequality); land politics as making and unmaking state-recognized citizen groups and other collectivities; and land and state-building (-decay?) processes that revolve around territorial boundaries, projection of state power, division of territories and related political opportunity (political demobilization) structures, accumulation strategies, and class formation (non-formation).
 Alexandra Hartman of UCL is co-organizer.

-In 2020-21, the seminar series was linked to a new DSA Study Group on Land.
-Click here for the 2022-2023 seminar series held at the LSE (and virtually).
+Since 2020, the seminar series has been linked to the DSA Study Group on Land.
+Here is the link to the programme for the 2025 seminar series held at the LSE (and virtually):

 Picture